 1 | Improve Heart Health

-Getting to and maintaining your goal weight will rely heavily on the foods you eat and putting nutrition at the forefront of your health routine.
+Getting to and maintaining your goal body weight will rely heavily on the foods you eat and putting nutrition at the forefront of your health routine.
 But, one thing that will aid in the process of maintaining or reducing weight is aerobic exercise.
 One study in the Journal of Applied Physiology split over 200 participants into three categories: aerobic exercise, aerobic and resistance training, and resistance training alone.
-While all three of these groups produced results (resistance training providing more lean muscle mass and muscle strength), aerobic conditioning proved best at reducing body mass and fat.
-So, balance is key.
-But, be sure to have aerobic exercise as a staple of your routine.
+While all three of these groups produced results (resistance training providing more lean muscle mass and muscle strength), aerobic physical fitness conditioning proved best at reducing body mass and body fat.
+So, balance is key when it comes to physical fitness.
+But, be sure to have aerobic exercise as a staple of your exercise training routine.

 3 | Improve Mood